Website Annotation

 Why website annotation matters

-• Speed: Reviewers can capture issues in seconds without screenshots.
+• Speed: Reviewers can capture issues in seconds without taking screenshots, annotating them, and pasting them into an email.

 Common use cases